-I am an Associate Professor in the Departments of Psychological and Brain Sciences and Computer Engineering and Computer Sciences at the University of Louisville.
+Previously I was Professor in the Department of Psychological and Brain Sciences and Computer Engineering and Computer Sciences at the University of Louisville.
 I received my PhD in Experimental Psychology from Northeastern University working with John Coley, and spent 3 years at MIT working with Josh Tenenbaum before arriving at Louisville.

 I lead the CoCoSci Lab.
 My research focuses on understanding learning.
 This leads me to draw upon a variety of fields including Psychology, Education, Computer Science, and Statistics.
 The goal is to identify tools and methods for facilitating learning and use these to affect change in practically relevant contexts.